Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 - Claude Code integration: Enable use as a custom tool within Claude

-Rather than giving Claude free reign, I took a structured, iterative approach.
-First, I wrote a CLAUDE.md file to give persistent, project-specific context and instructions.
+First, I wrote a CLAUDE.md file to give persistent context and general development guidlines.

 # chemscii development